tinacms/tina.io/content/blog/2021-q1-tinacms-updates.md

 In order to enhance the Tina ecosystem, our team is currently working on a new open source tool to ease the way you can do structured content management while keeping control of your content in your Git repository.
 More on that next week!

-[Subscribe to our blog feed](/rss.xml) or [newsletter](https://gmail.us20.list-manage.com/subscribe?u=1fea337bee20e7270d025ea8a&id=c1062536a1) to be the first to know about all our new and exciting developments.
+Subscribe to our blog or [newsletter](https://gmail.us20.list-manage.com/subscribe?u=1fea337bee20e7270d025ea8a&id=c1062536a1) to be the first to know about all our new and exciting developments.